Black Legend of the Spanish Inquisition: Role of the Inquisitor

-In popular culture the Inquisitor is an all, powerful, evil and sadistic entity.
-Even serious work who didn't take the time to investigate the Spanish legal system as a whole tend to make the mistake of attributing him more power in the final verdict than he held.
-As it has been estated, the Inquisitorial court was a court regulated by a system, not by a person, much like courts work in modern European democracies.
-The inquisition was merely a civil servant, a bureaucrat.
-As such the inquisitor had no power to introduce his own judgment in the trials, he had power only to apply the law.
-This had its problems, but was more beneficial than not.
+In popular culture, the Inquisitor is portrayed as an all-powerful, evil and sadistic entity who had more power in the final verdict than his real-world counterparts held.
+The historical Inquisitorial court was a court regulated by a system, not by a person, much like how courts work in modern European democracies.
+The inquisitor was a civil servant and a bureaucrat, so although he had power to apply the law, he had no power to introduce his own judgment in the trials.

 A popular example of this can be found in Alonso de Salazar Frías's intervention in the case of the Witches of Zurragamurdi, one of the few cases of witchcraft in Spain that ended in actual execution.
-During the trial, the Inquisitor Frías, whom like most educated Spaniards did not believe in witchcraft, refused to condemn the witches despite their voluntary confessions-no torture was used.
-He declared that "These women think that they can turn into ravens, but they are just mentally ill!" and " There were no witches in Spain until the French started talking and writing about them".
-However, he didn't have the power to arbitrary declare them innocent.
+During the trial, the Inquisitor Frías, who—like most educated Spaniards—did not believe in witchcraft, refused to condemn the witches despite their voluntary confessions, so no torture was used.
+He declared that "These women think that they can turn into ravens, but they are just mentally ill!" and "There were no witches in Spain until the French started talking and writing about them".
+However, he did not have the power to arbitrary declare them innocent.
 The case was taken to the General-Inquisitor in Madrid, who agreed with Frías in considering that the women were not witches, just mentally disturbed.
-However, and even though both men considered that the women were not guilty, they had to be convicted because the neighbors refused to drop the charges and the legal requisites for conviction of any crime-voluntary confession of it combined with unanimous and consistent testimony from a lot of eyes witnesses- had been met.
+However, and even though both men considered that the women were not guilty, they had to be convicted because the neighbors refused to drop the charges and the legal requisites for conviction of any crime—voluntary confession combined with unanimous and consistent testimony from a lot of eyewitnesses—had been met.
 The judges had no right to make an arbitrary decision over the written law.
 This shows both the bureaucratic and modern nature of the Spanish Inquisition when compared to other European courts, and the limited power the inquisitors themselves held.